syntasso/kratix-docs/docs/workshop/part-ii/04-scheduling-promise.md

 ./scripts/test-pipeline
 ```

-Verify that the output now shows the scheduling file with the correct properties.
+Verify that the output now shows the `destination-selectors` file with the correct properties.

 ```shell-session
 📂 test